Albert Sangwine

 Albert Edwin Hawksley Sangwine (16 March 1901 – 3 November 1962) was an English freestyle sport wrestler who competed for Great Britain in the 1924 Summer Olympics.

+Biography

-He was born in Tottenham and died in Chingford.
+Sangwine was born in Tottenham.
+London.

 In 1924 he finished tenth in the freestyle heavyweight tournament.

-At the 1930 Empire Games he won the silver medal in the freestyle heavyweight class.
+Sangwine competed for the 1930 English team in the freestyle heavyweight class at the 1930 British Empire Games in Hamilton, Ontario, Canada.
+He won the silver medal after losing the gold medal match against Canadian Earl McCready.